 Is this case hopeless?

 Orlin’s tale is a reminder that there are lots of predators prowling the internet, waiting to pounce and steal your miles.
 So it’s up to you to make sure your frequent flyer accounts aren’t soft targets for these hackers.
-For, as the saying goes, an ounce of prevention is worth a pound of cure.

 Asking for the stolen American Airlines miles back